coderanishaaa/coderanishaaa/Readme.md

 🚀Hi there!

-I'm in my final year of a B.Tech program studying electronics and telecommunication @MITS Gwalior.
+I'm in my final year of a B.Tech program studying Computer Science @Symbiosis Institute Of Technology Nagpur.
 During my time at college, I improved my leadership, teamwork, and communication abilities.

 I have expertise in network analysis, signal processing, and circuit design.
 Antennas and wireless communication are my areas of interest.
 Eager to use my skills and passion to support a vibrant team in the telecom sector.